MINIMUM AGE : 17

 In Poland you will discover a traditional country that is rapidly modernizing.
 Medieval architecture is found right alongside the glass and steel of new development.
 While cultural traditions and the importance of family is still at the centre of life in Poland the desire to become more global is driving the importance of learning English in Europe.
 You can provide Polish students a way to practice their English language skills, giving them better opportunities both at home and abroad.

 Looking for a rich cultural experience in the heart of mainland Europe?
 A placement in Poland will offer you the opportunity to help a wide range of people develop and improve their English language skills.
 Tap into your creative side to design imaginative lesson plans and lead your students in a diverse range of activities.
 You’ll find that committing to this challenge is a rewarding experience as you discover more about the Polish people and their customs.

-Teaching placements enable volunteers to use their conversational English skills to assist both students and teachers.
+English Tutor placements enable volunteers to use their conversational English skills to assist both students and teachers.
 Some placements have the added challenge of being in special schools for blind or partially sighted students, or for students with special needs.
 Students may range in age from six to 25.
 Volunteers may also become involved with additional activities in the school, such as music or drama classes or sport.

 Working hours vary between placements but generally coincide with full school days.
 A small amount of pocket money is paid.
 No previous knowledge of Polish is required.

 |Lattitude Application Fee||$150|

 |Return Airfare (Sydney/Melbourne)||$1950|